Jo Brand: Awards and honours

 On 17 July 2007 Brand was awarded an honorary doctorate for her work as a psychiatric nurse from the University of Glamorgan (now the University of South Wales).
-Professor Donna Mead, Dean of the School of Health, Sport and Science, who read Brand up for the award commented, "Jo incorporates much of her experience working in the field of mental health into her current work as a comedian.
+Professor Donna Mead, Dean of the School of Health, Sport and Science, who read Brand up for the award, commented, "Jo incorporates much of her experience working in the field of mental health into her current work as a comedian.
 This has increased awareness of the work done by nurses in the mental health field.
 She has also used her experiences of working with individuals with conditions such as Alzheimer's to promote awareness of and raise funds for the Alzheimer's Society."

 In December 2007 she received a Journal of Psychiatric and Mental Health Nursing Lifetime Achievement Award, an award associated with the Eileen Skellern Memorial Lecture.
 At this event she was praised for making mental health nursing more visible to the general public.

+In October 2009 she was awarded an Honorary Degree from the University of Suffolk.

-In January 2014, Brand was awarded a second honorary doctorate from Canterbury Christ Church University, for her work in raising awareness of mental health issues and challenging the stigma surrounding such illnesses.
+In January 2014 Brand was awarded a second honorary doctorate from Canterbury Christ Church University, for her work in raising awareness of mental health issues and challenging the stigma surrounding such illnesses.